 Hieronymus Bosch was one of the most remarkable and original painters of all time.
 His works were painted five hundred years ago, yet they seem astonishingly modern, anticipating surrealism.
-This is the art of a world in a state of turbulence, torn by contradictory tendencies – a world in which the light of reason has been extinguished and where animal passions have gained the upper hand, a world of terror and violence, a living nightmare.
-In short – a world very like our own.
-Alan Woods examines it from the standpoint of historical materialism.
+This is the art of a world in a state of turbulence, torn by contradictory tendencies – a world in which the light of reason has been extinguished and where animal passions have gained the upper hand.
+A world of terror, violence and plague: a living nightmare.
+In short – a world very like our own, particularly given the current pandemic.
+Alan Woods examines Hieronymus Bosch from the standpoint of historical materialism.
+Originally published 23 December 2010.

 Little is known of the life of the man we know as Hieronymus Bosch.
 Even the name is not his own, but the pseudonym with which he signed his work.
 His real name was Jeroen Anthoniszoon van Aken, and he was born about 1450 in the prosperous Dutch commercial town of ‘s-Hertogenbosch, near the German border.
 It was a prosperous town of about 25,000 residents.
 Linen-weaving was the most important industry.
 But it was also known for its organ builders, bell founders, printers, and forgers of knives, weapons, nails, and pins.
 About 90 percent of the population worked on the land.